 This year, more than other years, we are in need of expanding our membership base, in order to continue our operations.
 With so many of our events and our months of building closure due to Covid-19, we realize that a significant part of our operating revenue comes from the generosity of our members and other donors.
 The work of the Museum involves a lot of hard work and dedication, and it also takes a lot of money to maintain the house and its collections - all of which is done by a volunteer staff and our volunteer Board of Trustees, In short, your support as a new or continuing member will help keep this special place for our history to call home.
 We are your community's connection with its history... but we need your help.

 Our Memberships are set to continue for 12 months from the date of donation, so we recommend not putting this off, and becoming a member now.

 With thanks for your anticipated support of our collective history,

 For all membership levels shown below, click on the PDF button at right, print, select your level, fill out your information, and follow the send instructions on the form to mail in your membership payment.

-Alternatively, if you prefer to handle this electronically, we ask that you download the pdf membership registration form to us at and then click on the paypal membership button to process your payment electronically.
+Alternatively, if you prefer to handle this electronically, we ask that you download the pdf membership registration form and email it to us at and then click on the paypal membership button to process your payment electronically.